 Breaking a task into its components

-This process of breaking a task down into components and analyzing it in a serial or step-by-step manner appears to be left hemisphere processing style.
+This process of breaking a task down into components and analyzing it in a serial or step-by-step manner appears to be a left-hemisphere processing style.
 A great deal of research has supported this claim.

 Recall that Bever and Chiarello had found that musicians analyzed a piece of music using predominantly a left-hemisphere step-by-step style, while non-musicians analyzed a piece of music using predominantly a right-hemisphere holistic or global style.